Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Issues of Cooperative Perception and Corresponding Methods

 Sharing perception models with identical parameters among agents could raise concerns about privacy and confidentiality, especially when CAVs come from various automotive manufacturers.
 Even within a single automotive enterprise, variations in vehicle types and model update frequency can result in differences in perception among model versions.
 However, using different models for individual agents can create domain gaps in shared perception data.
 Neglecting model heterogeneity can significantly reduce the effectiveness of CP, thereby diminishing the benefits of multi-agent cooperation.

-Object-level-based cooperative detection frameworks can circumvent the necessity for comprehensive model data exchange by exchanging perception outcomes, including bounding boxes and confidence scores, among participating agents \cite{chen2022model}.
-Nevertheless, due to model heterogeneity, the confidence scores provided by different agents may not always align accurately.
-In \cite{chen2022model}, a model-agnostic CP framework was proposed to tackle this confidence misalignment problem.
-This framework employed a customized confidence calibrator called Doubly Bounded Scaling (DBS) and a tailored Promote-suppress Aggregation (PSA) algorithm.
-DBS learned a scaling function based on the Kumaraswamy Cumulative Density Function \cite{kumaraswamy1980generalized} to eliminate confidence score bias.
-At the same time, PSA selected high-score bounding boxes based on calibrated confidence and spatial consistency of the same object for bounding box fusion.
-This approach underscored the importance of output calibration across agents with different perception models for effective late collaboration.
+Object-level cooperative perception frameworks eliminate the need for full model data exchange by sharing perception outputs such as bounding boxes, confidence scores, and participating agents \cite{chen2022model}.
+However, due to model heterogeneity, the confidence scores generated by different agents may not always align accurately.
+To address this issue, a model-agnostic cooperative perception framework was proposed in \cite{chen2022model}, in which a Doubly Bounded Scaling calibrator was used to eliminate bias in the confidence scores, and a Promote-suppress Aggregation algorithm was employed to select high-confidence bounding boxes based on calibrated scores and spatial consistency.

-In addition to variations in confidence levels, connected agents' detection outcomes may contain different information due to differences in their motion prediction models.
-For instance, some agents may not provide information about detected objects' acceleration and yaw rate, resulting in heterogeneous collaborative perception fusion with varying state spaces.
-In \cite{allig2020unequal}, researchers introduced a CI-based track-to-track fusion approach to address tracks with unequal dimensions.
-This approach involved augmenting the low-dimensional track and exploring various methodologies for state augmentation.
-The effectiveness of state augmentation significantly impacted the CI's optimization process, as demonstrated through comparative analysis.
+In addition to variations in confidence levels, differences in motion prediction models may lead to discrepancies in detection outcomes among connected agents, particularly when some agents lack information such as acceleration or yaw rate.
+To address heterogeneous perception fusion with varying state spaces, a CI-based track-to-track fusion approach was proposed in \cite{allig2020unequal}, augmenting low-dimensional tracks and exploring methods for state augmentation.

-Late collaboration can maintain collaborators' model information privacy by allowing each agent to train its model individually and share outputs.
-However, individual outputs may introduce noise, leading to a degradation in cooperative performance.
-Intermediate collaboration has become a prominent choice for V2X CP due to its flexibility.
-In real-world scenarios, connected agents may use different feature extractors, resulting in a domain gap among shared features.
-To mitigate this feature gap, the work in \cite{xu2022bridging} proposed a Multi-agent Perception Domain Adaptation (MPDA) framework.
-The MPDA framework included a feature resizer and a sparse cross-domain transformer.
-The feature resizer aligned the spatial and channel dimensions of received intermediate features using the FAX attention block \cite{xu2022cobevt} and a convolution layer.
-The sparse cross-domain transformer generated domain-invariant features through an adversarial strategy to deceive a domain classifier, effectively reducing the feature domain disparities when connected agents employed different feature extraction networks.